Amourspirit/python-ooouno-ex/ex/auto/writer/odev_speak/README.md

 Demonstrates how to control Writer application's visible cursor.
 Moves cursor by paragraph and sentence while reading out loud each sentence using [text-to-speech].

-See [Extract Writer Text] for an example how to silence ODEV extra terminal output.
+See [Extract Writer Text] for an example how to silence OooDev extra terminal output.

 ## Requirements